JanetYin/ttt/readme.md

  * uniqueness:
     * `(proj₁ t , proj₂ t) = t`

-How many terms of type `Bool × Bool` are there?
+Question: how many terms of type `Bool × Bool` are there?
+Answer: four.

 Example.